15 Strategies to Increase CPA Exam Pass Rates

 No one likes giving up activities that he/she enjoys doing.

 Unfortunately this is the reality of taking the CPA exam.
-Students need to be aware that for 6-9 months they will not be able to live a normal life. and t
+Students need to be aware that for 6-9 months they will not be able to live a normal life.

 Tough decisions will need to be made on where and how to spend their time.